Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

-The May 4 poster also featured an assassin droid from the Old Republic era.
+The May 4 poster then features an assassin droid from the Old Republic era.
 Most likely, since the poster showcases major characters from that time period, this droid is HK-47, Revan's personal assassin droid, who was tasked with hunting down and killing Jedi.

 Is Star Wars Bringing the Old Republic to Life?

-The Old Republic is already an extremely fleshed-out era in Star Wars storytelling.
-Despite none of it being canon, there are still hundreds of characters and dozens of major stories that could be adapted into canon through movies or Disney+ shows.
+The Old Republic is already a thoroughly fleshed-out era in Star Wars storytelling.
+Despite none of it being canon, there are hundreds of characters and dozens of major stories that could be adapted into canon through movies or Disney+ shows.

 It is interesting that Star Wars included so many Old Republic characters on that May 4 banner.
 It seems as though with each passing year, Disney and Lucasfilm are becoming more aware of the Old Republic and its potential, but so far, it hasn't led anywhere.

 If Star Wars doesn't capitalize on the Old Republic in the coming years, many fans will look back and talk about how it was the biggest missed opportunity of all time.
-However, with how much Star Wars promotes those games, it is possible that it is thinking of the best way to give those stories to the fans.
+However, given how much Star Wars promotes those games, it is possible that it is considering the best way to deliver those stories to fans.

 - About The Author: Nathan Johnson